Laminate Flooring Cost

 Prices for a medium job begin as low as £500 for a cost-effective lower quality faux wood laminate.
 This price will increase to around £2,000 for more luxury styles of laminate (such as faux stone), depending on the final look and specific sizing of the floors in question.

-As a result, for a standard large space measuring around 25m²-30m², with installation and finishing costs, it would amount to around £800 - £1,300 on average.
+As a result, for a standard large space measuring around 25m² – 30m², with installation and finishing costs, it would amount to around £800 - £1,300 on average.

-Laminating a Large Room Floor Cost (40m2)
+Laminate Flooring Cost for a Large Room (40m²)

 Having laminate flooring fitted into an entire floor within a house is a big job.
 Providing an extremely high-quality aesthetic and great feel, premium quality laminates would be the recommended choice for the very best look and longevity of this type of installation.